 The inpatient ward at Cransley Hospice has 9 beds and is supported by a team of Nurses, Doctors and other Health Care Professionals who are experts in palliative care – caring for someone who is no longer able to have a treatment to cure them.

-Cransley Hospice specialise in helping you and your loved ones to get on top of difficult symptoms, deal with any physical pain and reduce emotional distress.
+At Cransley Hospice we specialise in helping you and your loved ones to get on top of difficult symptoms, deal with any physical pain and reduce emotional distress.

 Moment by moment support, and fantastic care of my husband.

-Such needs can occur at various stages of an illness, and a short-stay admission in the hospice can often help, enabling you to go home with an improved quality of life.
+Such needs can occur at various stages of an illness, and a short-stay admission in the hospice can often help, enabling patients to go home with an improved quality of life.

-The inpatient unit also offers expert care and support for you at the end of life as well as support for your family and friends.
+The inpatient unit also offers expert care and support for patients at the end of life as well as support for family and friends.

-The team of Doctors, Nurses and other Hospice staff promote dignity and individual choice and strive to improve your care experience.
+The team of Doctors, Nurses and other Hospice staff promote dignity and individual choice and strive to improve the care experience.

 Everyone is helpful and caring.
 Lovely to come in and see my brother so comfortable at this difficult time.

-At Cransley Hospice, they offer a mixture of single rooms and shared bedroom areas.
-There is a comfortable lounge for you and your family to spend time together and a garden situated at the rear of the hospice which provides a calm and peaceful area for patients and families to sit.
+At Cransley Hospice, we offer a mixture of single rooms and shared bedroom areas.
+There is a comfortable lounge for patients and families to spend time together and a garden situated at the rear of the hospice which provides a calm and peaceful area for patients and families to sit.

 For practical advice and information about being admitted to Cransley Hospice please follow link.

 Please follow the link for more information about how you are cared for in the Hospice.

 The Lymphoedema Service

-Cransley Hospice Trust and Cynthia Hospice Trust both provide funding for specialist nurses working in the countywide Lymphoedema Service which is based at Cynthia Spencer Hospice.
+Cransley Hospice Trust and Cynthia Spencer Hospice Trust both provide funding for specialist nurses working in the countywide Lymphoedema Service which is based at Cynthia Spencer Hospice.